Lake Washington Blvd Keep Moving Street

 Families enjoying the April 2021 opening

-Now the city is asking for your feedback by May 10th on four options to re-open the street this year.
+Now the city is asking for your feedback by May 10th (EDIT: this survey has closed) on four options to re-open the street this year.
 Please rank the "3 Mile Option" as your first choice.
 In our outreach we heard that extending the street all the way to Seward Park is critical to making it more accessible from all parts of SE Seattle.
 We also heard that intermittent openings are confusing and hard to plan around, which is why we are happy to see the "3 Mile Option" would be open all the time.
-Even if you have filled out a previous SDOT survey, or signed our petitions, you still need to fill out this latest survey to have your vote counted, so please take two minutes and let the city know what you think.
+Even if you have filled out a previous SDOT survey, or signed our petitions, you still need to fill out this latest survey to have your vote counted, so please take two minutes and let the city know what you think (EDIT: this survey has closed).
 Thank you for your time!

 Also, check out this one minute YouTube video that our volunteers, Andrew and Simon, made by interviewing people enjoying the April opening.
 Consider sharing the video with your friends and family on social media.